-Goal # Description Type of Goal 3 Method Schools will refine and improve the implementation of the Multi-Tiered System of Supports (MTSS) framework to enhance academic achievement and foster socio-emotional well-being for all students.
+Goal # Description Type of Goal

+3 Method Schools will refine and improve the implementation of the Multi-Tiered System of Supports (MTSS) framework to enhance academic achievement and foster socio-emotional well-being for all students.
 Focus

+State Priorities addressed by this goal.

-Priority 4: Student Achievement Priority 5: Student Engagement Priority 6: School Climate
+Priority 4: Student Achievement

+Priority 5: S Priority 5: Student Engagement

+Priority 6: School Climate

+An explanation of why the LEA has developed this goal.